What is a Business Overdraft?

 To qualify for a business overdraft, lenders will need to conduct a credit assessment.
-While the most important consideration for any loan is your ability to repay the borrowed amount, you can only apply for a business overdraft in Australia if:
+While the most important consideration for any loan is your ability to repay the borrowed amount, you can only apply if:

 - You have a valid Australian Business Number (ABN); and

 - You are an Australian citizen or permanent resident; and

 - You have a residential address in Australia; and

 - Your business is registered for GST; and

 - Has an annual turnover of at least $250,000; and